What is an ear canal infection?

 Tell you not to swim or fly for a while and to keep water out of your ear

-To lower your chance of getting external otitis:
+To lower your chance of getting an ear canal infection:

 After swimming, put drops in your ear made from a solution of half white vinegar and half rubbing alcohol—don't do this, though, if you have any problems with your eardrum